 “The grief cycle often follows as the person processes the news,” states Dr. George Kohlrieser, Professor of Leadership at IMD in Switzerland and experienced hostage negotiator.
 He conducted extensive research on leadership styles and the characteristics secure base leaders display daily.
 “Active grieving and the pain of the loss prohibits people from moving forward.
 Hopelessness and depression can take over without having a secure base.”

 Secure bases take a variety of forms.
-They can be a parent, a friend, a coach, a boss, religion, or memories, for example.
+They can be a parent, a friend, a coach, a boss, religion, or memories.
 They inspire us to see beauty, opportunities, and the positive in life.
 “Secure bases are so important because people feel empowered and inspired to take risks and embrace change.
 They also boost an individual’s self-esteem,” shares Dr. Kohlrieser.
 “Ultimately, they empower us to be successful and achieve our goals.”

-Compassion is necessary to launch separated employees into a bright future.
+Compassionate outplacement is necessary to launch separated employees into a bright future.

 “Coaches do much more than prepare the individual for their job search.
-They help the individual process the painful news, assess their career aspirations, and find the confidence they need to move into the future with hope,” comments Ed Chaffin, President of IMPACT Group.
+They help the individual process the painful news, assess their career aspirations, and find the confidence they need to move into the future with hope,” comments Ed Chaffin, Managing Director of IMPACT Group.
 “This coach becomes a secure base while the person moves through the process of re-establishing their career.
-The person can then move forward faster than they would on their own.”
+They can then move forward faster than they would on their own.”

 IMPACT Group’s career coaches understand compassion is essential to meet the person at their deepest point of loss.
-Their years of experience have prepared them for every reaction.
+Their decades of experience have prepared them for every reaction.
 They know a flexible approach is vital for the individual to succeed.